YehiaLB/studyBites/video_script.md

 ## Back-end Script
 In the Back-end part of the project, we used php alongside an SQL database in order to facilitate user login registration, <br>
 storing courses and managing them, as well as other features such as user support and assessment managment. <br>
-We use php sessions in order to keep the user logged in and we used inline variables added to the URL in order to get certain data <br>
-such as which course is being viewed etc... <br>
+We use php sessions in order to keep the user logged in and we used inline variables added to the URL in order to get certain data such as which course is being viewed etc... <br>
 Ajax was heavily used in order to display items such as courses and user information. <br>
 We planned on having an admin access page which we were unfortunatley unable to compelete on time, <br>